Economic Boom Explained With Examples

 Post World War II

 For the first time, the federal government took permanent responsibility for providing jobs.
-As a result, 80 percent of the more than 20 million civilians and soldiers who returned from the war found jobs by mid-1947.
+As a result, 80%t of the more than 20 million civilians and soldiers who returned from the war found jobs by mid-1947.

 In 1944, the Bretton Woods conference cemented America's position as a world leader.
 It established the U.S. dollar as the dominant global currency, replacing the gold standard.
 It also established the International Monetary Fund and the World Bank to spur global growth.